 | ToT (w=3, d=2) | 5,000–12,000 | 8.5s | 22s | Planning, puzzles |

-| ReAct (5 iter) | 3,000–8,000 | 6.2s | 18s | Tool-using agents |
+| ReAct (5 iter) | 3,000–8,000 | 6.2s | 18s | Agents with tools |

 | Constitutional (2-pass) | 2,500–4,000 | 4.1s | 10s | Sensitive content, quality |